-However, the new research – which surveyed 326 agency buyers and brand marketers spending upwards of $1 million on digital advertising per year – goes one step further to officially confirm that Amazon is sitting comfortably at the top of the DSP leaderboard for 2021.
+However, the new research – which surveyed 326 agency buyers and brand marketers spending upwards of $1 million on digital advertising per year – goes one step further to officially confirm that Amazon sat comfortably at the top of the DSP leaderboard for 2021.

 What’s particularly interesting about this is that Amazon has risen to the top and left a safe gap between its competitors at a time when the competition is fiercer than ever before.

 Reports show that the global DSP marketplace is expected to become increasingly stronger over the next five years with a CAGR of 30% to 2025, and taking the worldwide demand side platform market value from $10,410 in 2019 to $29,680.
 Advertisers have a huge amount of choice as the market continues to develop, so exactly why are they opting for Amazon in such large numbers?

 Amazon’s Rise to the Top

 The report states that 46% of those surveyed had used Amazon’s demand side platform over the previous 12 months; up by 5% from the 2018 study.